JonWil91/Match-the-Pairs/README.md

 step 1

 after every flip, loop through all the cards - consolelog hello to test each flip is working.
-Should be a total of number of cards
+Should be a total of number of cards - DONE

 step 2